DataONEorg/dataone-indexer/README.md

 TAG=2.4.0
 helm push  dataone-indexer-0.5.0.tgz  oci://ghcr.io/dataoneorg/charts
 ```
-NOTE the use of **charts** in the oci url, in order to distinguish helm charts from docker images.
+NOTE the use of **charts** in the oci url, to distinguish helm charts from docker images.

 ## Deploying the application via Helm